Achievable logoAchievable logo

 Broker-dealers

-Broker-dealers are financial firms in the business of performing securities transactions on behalf of others (broker/agency) or for their own account (dealer/principal).
-In plain English, broker-dealers help their customers trade securities and make a profit doing so.
+In plain terms, broker-dealers help customers trade securities and earn profits for providing that service.
 They can operate in one of two capacities: agency or principal (discussed in the previous chapter).

 Here’s a list of the 5 largest broker-dealers in 2020: